R-Ahmetasevic/Exercises-Java/README.md

 # Exercises-Java
-All kinds of Java programs
+All types of Java programs